How to Use Bay Leaves to Treat Diabetes

 The pancreas’ difficulty or inability to produce insulin or use it effectively is known as diabetes.
 For this reason, diabetic people have elevated blood sugar levels.
-The best-known types of diabetes are type 1 and 2.
+The most well-known types of diabetes are 1 and 2.

 Type 1 diabetes is when the body can’t produce insulin, so the sufferer needs to administer this hormone daily.
 This disease is more common in children and young people.

 On the other hand, type 2 diabetes is when the body doesn’t use insulin properly to reduce blood sugar levels.
 It’s the most common type and it manifests, among other reasons, due to poor eating habits, excessive body weight, and physical inactivity.

-Global Data on Diabetes
+Global data on diabetes